controlm/automation-api-community-solutions/9-ctm-aws-integrations/ctm-and-aws-glue/README.md

 <br>
 <br>

-### Step 5 - ``Monitor the Glue job in the Helix Control-M SaaS GUI``
+### Step 5 - ``Monitor the Glue job in Control-M``

-You can also monitor your job in the SaaS GUI by using the viewpoints in the monitoring domain.
-The monitoring domain enables the users to monitor the processing of jobs.
+You can also monitor your job in the Control-M GUI by using the viewpoints in the monitoring domain.
+The monitoring domain enables users to monitor the processing of the jobs.
 In this domain , you can perfrom critical user tasks and handle problems.
 <br>
 <br>
 <img src="images/monitoring domain.png">